 Activity & Good Racing

-Promoting the Laser Class: Publications
+Promoting the Class: Website and Publications

 ILCA Districts range from sailing clubs with 10 members, to national Laser class associations with some over 1000 members to the sailing association of a country.
 Every year ILCA contacts each District and asks them to report membership numbers.